nsejim/MBED-smart-traffic-light-ads/README.md

 ## Introduction

-This repo contains the hands-on labs for prototyping an IoT-based smart advertising services on traffic lights.
+This repository contains the hands-on labs for prototyping an IoT-based embedded system for controlling ads on traffic lights.
+Ads are to be displayed by considering the category of who is waiting at a given moment, meaning either the pedestrian/cyclist or car driver.

 It is based on the ARM MBED framework and is targeted to be either simulated online at https://simulator.mbed.com/ or run on embedded platforms supporting MBED.

 ## Project Description